Ekaterina1994/quiz/docs/RULES.md

 ## CODE

-- we use capital letters and an underscore, if the value of the constant is known before the code is executed and "hardcoded" (for example, the hexadecimal value for red):
+- We use `UPPER_CASE`, if the value of the constant is known before the code is executed and "hardcoded" (for example, the hexadecimal value for red):

 ```
 const COLOR_RED = "#F00";
 ```

-- we use lower letters and "camelCase", if the constants are calculated during script execution (we don't know a result before script), but do not change after their initial assignment:
+- We use lower letters and "camelCase", if the constants are calculated during script execution (we don't know a result before script), but do not change after their initial assignment:

 ```